dafesimonek/dart-platform-diagrams/README.md

 ## Dart Platform Diagrams
 Collections of diagrams trying to describe Google's Dart platform.
-Created using PlantUML and Gravizo.
+Diagrams are generated from text sources using PlantUML and Gravizo tools.

 ### Deployment overview
 Dart is deployable to broad range of target environments